Jonathan Pettibone

-Harry Jonathan Pettibone (born July 19, 1990) is an American former professional baseball pitcher, who played in Major League Baseball (MLB) for the Philadelphia Phillies in 2013–14.
+Harry Jonathan Pettibone (born July 19, 1990) is an American former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Philadelphia Phillies.
 His father, Jay, was a starting pitcher for the Minnesota Twins.

 After signing with the Phillies in 2008, Pettibone methodically progressed through their farm system, generally spending about one season at each level until 2012, when he advanced to the Triple-A Lehigh Valley IronPigs after having spent the majority of that season with the Double-A Reading Fightin Phils.
 Early in 2013, the Phillies promoted him to the major league club, and he made 18 starts with the Phillies before inflaming his rotator cuff, for which the Phillies precautionarily did not use him for the remainder of the season.
 Pettibone began the 2014 season competing for a spot in the back of the Phillies starting rotation, making two starts, but was ineffective, and was sent back to the minor leagues, where he sustained a SLAP tear, and was placed on the disabled list.

 Early life

-Pettibone was born July 19, 1990 in Placentia, California, and grew up predominantly in Yorba Linda, California.
+Pettibone was born July 19, 1990, in Placentia, California, and grew up predominantly in Yorba Linda, California.
 He has two siblings; his father, Jay, played six seasons of professional baseball, including four appearances with the Minnesota Twins.
 The younger Pettibone attended Esperanza High School in Anaheim, California, and played baseball and basketball there prior to graduating in 2008.
 After graduation, he planned to play college baseball for the University of Southern California Trojans; however, the Phillies subsequently drafted Pettibone, leaving him to decide between playing college or professional baseball.
 In an effort to sway him to join the Phillies, scout Darrell Conner had Phillies pitchers Cole Hamels and Kyle Kendrick call Pettibone to share their experiences in deciding when to sign a professional contract, and ultimately, Pettibone agreed to a contract with the Phillies that included a US$500,000 signing bonus.